Optimizing Your Acupuncture and TCM Clinic Website

 A fertility education article should link to your fertility support service page.

+Over time, these connections form topical clusters.
 Clusters increase search engine confidence that your clinic has depth in specific areas.

 Random, disconnected blog content rarely ranks well.
+Structured internal architecture does.

 Frictionless Booking Architecture